AndreiRoibu/AndreiRoibu.github.io/_posts/2025-08-01-deploying-llms-on-embedded-systems.md

 Bridging this gap is a story in three parts.

-### 1. We Start by Making Models Smaller: Compression & Optimization
+### 1. We Start by Making Models Smaller: Compression & Optimisation

 First, we shrink the model without compromising its performance.
-Techniques such as **quantization** (using lower-precision numbers), **pruning** (removing redundant weights), and **knowledge distillation** (training a smaller model to mimic a larger one) can drastically reduce an LLM's size.
+Techniques such as quantisation (using lower-precision numbers), pruning (removing redundant weights), and knowledge distillation (training a smaller model to mimic a larger one) can drastically reduce an LLM's size.
 For instance, methods like [eDKM clustering](https://www.mdpi.com/2076-3417/15/9/4632) have already compressed LLaMA models from over 12 GB to a more manageable 2.5 GB with minimal impact on performance.

 ### 2. We Then Make Them Smarter: Efficient Inference